SAFE NEWBORN PRACTICE

 If you are bottle feeding your baby, please bring along more than you think you’ll need!

 When doing the poses where the baby is undressed, it is normal (and okay!) for baby to poo or wee on my backdrop... or anywhere else.
 I can assure you this happens all the time and I am not bothered by it in the slightest!
 Please bring with you baby wipes, extra nappies and a towel.
 After each newborn session I launder all of my backdrops and wraps.

 An extra set of clothes for the parents is a good idea, just in case.
 Someone always gets wee'd or pooped on, it’s usually me, but sometimes you!

 A RECAP OF WHAT TO BRING

-Babys change bag with extra nappies, wipes and baby grows.
+Babys change bag with extra nappies, wipes and a spare baby grow.